bertrandchenal/lakota/README.md

 timeseries and a backend application is used to present a REST API in front of it.

-In those situations, the main pain points will be about serialization: the backend has to de-serialize the data coming from the database and then serialize it again into json.
+In those situations, the main pain point will be about serialization: the backend has to de-serialize the data coming from the database and then serialize it again into json.
 It can quickly become slow and memory intensive.